byu-aml-lab/data/README.md

 The available datasets are:
 * bible - King James version of the bible, with over 250,000 cross references
 * newsgroups - roughly 20,000 messages from 20 newsgroups in the early 1990's
-* amazon - roughly 40,000 amazon product reviews, with star ratings
+* amazon - roughly 40,000 product reviews from Amazon, with star ratings
 * stopwords - various stopword lists